douglasb99/docs/docs/ledger/ledger-api-javascript/react-demo/tutorial.md

         return bytes.length === DISPLAY_BYTE_LENGTH
     }

-This requires [bs58](https://www.npmjs.com/package/bs58) which can be installed adn configured as below
+This requires [bs58](https://www.npmjs.com/package/bs58) which can be installed and configured as below

 ```
 npm i --save bs58